Anshika03singh/TalentFlow/README.md

 - Long Text
 - Numeric Input
 - File Upload
+Note: The mock API (MSW) doesn’t run in production, so job data isn’t visible on the deployed Vercel site.
+The full functionality works locally with npm run dev
 ### Advanced Features

 - **Conditional Logic**: Questions can be shown/hidden based on previous answers